MSenden/lazar-poster/markdown_blocks/rest_integration.md

 lazar-rest provides a REST webservice for the nano-lazar framework.
-The lazar framework integrates internal libraries, eNanoMapper resources (Data Warehouse and Ontologies) and external resources like UniProt and BioPortal.
-The lazar-rest services makes the lazar framework accessible for other webservices and web applications and for users who prefer the command line over graphical user interfaces.
+The lazar framework integrates internal libraries, eNanoMapper resources (Data Warehouse and Ontologies) and external resources like UniProt and BioPortal. lazar-rest services make the lazar framework accessible for other webservices and web applications and for users who prefer the command line over graphical user interfaces.